 Working ranch prices remain strong but are still slightly below the highest prices(2006 – 2008).
-The decline in cattle prices is not expected to improve any time soon resulting in lower demand for ranches.
+The decline in cattle prices resulting in lower demand for cattle ranches.
 The inventory of working ranches in southwest Montana continues to be tight.

 Lack of inventory remains one of the biggest issues for Buyers looking for smaller acreage recreational property.

 Buyers have the greatest interest in farm and ranch properties that generate income that can be used to off-set ownership expenses.

 Buyers are searching for property that is adjacent to public land.

 Buyers are seeking properties with Water Rights, or with live water or improved ponds.

 Buyers are increasingly considering proximity to airports and towns when looking for farm and ranch property.